asthanas/asthanas/README.md

 - 🧠 Exploring **multimodal learning** (language + vision)
 - ☁️ Architecting **infrastructure for large-scale distributed training**
 - 🧪 Building reproducible **MLOps workflows** for AI research
+- ⚡ Optimizing **ML systems for performance, efficiency & scalability**
-- ⚖️ Integrating principles of **Fair, Interpretable & Trustworthy ML** into applied AI systems
+- ⚖️ Integrating principles of **Fair, Interpretable & Trustworthy ML**

 With a strong engineering backbone, I thrive at the intersection of **AI research**, **system design**, and **responsible innovation**.